ricardorodriguez10/food-macros/INSTRUCTIONS.md

 to find out which are the properties that should be given by the parent component.

-1. Replace the text in the `label` and replace it by a property of the component named `labelText`.
+1. Replace the text in the `label` and replace it by an attribute of the component named `labelText`.
-2. Replace the `name` and `id` prop in the `input` for a property in the component named `name`.
+2. Replace the `name` and `id` prop in the `input` for an attribute in the component named `name`.
-3. Replace the `placeholder` prop in the `input` for a property in the component named `placeholder`.
+3. Replace the `placeholder` prop in the `input` for an attribute in the component named `placeholder`.
-4. Replace the property `value` in the `input` for a property in the component named `type`.
+4. Replace the attribute `value` in the `input` for an attribute in the component named `type`.
-5. The hard part, a property is needed that, if that property is said to `true`, the `label` will have the `half-input` class.
+5. The hard part, an attribute is needed that, if that attribute is said to `true`, the `label` will have the `half-input` class.
 Add a `half` prop that is responsible for accepting this value.